 A new breed of self-publishers

-Chief ideologue among the new breed of self-publishers is the Tokyo-based writer and designer Craig Mod, who has successfully crowdfunded three titles—Art Space Tokyo, Koya Bound, and Kissa by Kissa—and generated no less than $250,000 in sales between them.
+Chief ideologue among the new breed of self-publishers is the Japan-based writer and designer Craig Mod, who has successfully crowdfunded three titles — Art Space Tokyo, Koya Bound, and Kissa by Kissa — and generated no less than $250,000 in sales between them.
 Not a bad figure for around 4,000 copies sold, combined.
 Sly Mod also created his own crowdfunding software to rival Kickstarter, which he calls “Craigstarter” and has made freely available on Github, in part to avoid the additional fees imposed by the crowdfunding giant.6

 Mod is not alone in his success.
 His friends Jan Chipchase and Kevin Kelly crowdfunded their own campaigns to similar fanfare.
 Chipchase’s massive The Field Study Handbook campaign succeeded with some $336,000 in sales.
 And Kelly’s recent Vanishing Asia, even more massive and successful, generated over $600,000 in sales.